Introduction – a varied landscape

 Water is abundant, from springs and a high rainfall which varies between 10 inches to 25 inches a month (see also climate).

 There is a good water supply system set up for abundant spring water (beautiful drinking).
 Spring water is gravity fed to the camp and also gravity fed to the garden / orchard.
+There is no need to filter the water for domestic use.

 Power and communication

 Power is supplied by a system using 3 pico hydro turbines, and solar as a supplement in summer.
 The streams running the turbines have a permanent flow.
+The solar array in the paddock can be moved manually by remote control to follow the sun during the day.

 Power supplied with an inverter is sufficient to supply ordinary domestic appliances e.g. ( 3 freezers, fridge, lighting, computer, kitchen appliances, washing machine etc ), plus the twin skinned drying shed inflation fans and some power tools.

+The hydro system consists of one cross flow turbine and two vertical turbines.
 There are additional stream sites to generate more power if required.

 The system includes a 1000 Ampere hour battery bank @ 12V.